Tian-Sky-Lan/Optimization-Algorithm/README.md

 # Optimization Algorithm

-This is the demo of 2 Optimization Algorithm from the course of Computing Intelligence
+This is the demo of 2 Optimization Algorithms from the course of Computing Intelligence

 Genetic Algorithm and Particle Swarm Optimization